 home Homo sapiens, mammals cannot evolve fast enough to escape the current extinction crisis.
 Humans are vertebrate mammals.
 To believe that our species can avoid extinction, even as non-human vertebrates and non-human mammals disappear, is classic human hubris.
 I have already conservatively pointed out various means by which humans can lose habitat on Earth in the near term.

 Abundant evidence indicates humans will soon join the annihilation of “all life on earth,” as reported in the peer-reviewed journal literature on 13 November 2018.
 After all, humans are alive (some more than others).
 We depend greatly upon a stable planetary temperature for our continued existence.
 We also depend heavily upon invertebrates for our continued existence, yet an “insect apocalypse” is under way, as reported in a review paper in the April 2019 issue of Biological Conservation.
-Again, only arrogant humans afflicted with privilege can conclude the Sixth Mass Extinction will forgo the self-proclaimed wise ape.
+Again, only arrogant humans afflicted with privilege can conclude the ongoing Mass Extinction Event will forgo the self-proclaimed wise ape.
 Assuming Homo sapiens will dodge the bullets that took out several prior species in the genus Homo seems particularly unwise.